ph-andrade/velozient/README.md

 # About
 API built with Nest.js and Prisma.

 FrontEnd build with Next.js.

+SQLite is used as the database.

 I decided to use both because they are currently being widely adopted by many companies due to their ease of use and standardized structure.

+A script has been created to generate 1,000 test records and save them to SQLite for testing purposes.

 ## Running front and backend with docker
 Change configs in "docker-compose.yml" if you want.